sr-stanley/adds-vm-creation/README.md

 - Resource Group → Select the one you created earlier.
 - Virtual Machine Name → Client-1
 - Region → Same as your Virtual Network.
 - Image → Windows 10 Pro, version 22H2 = x64 Gen2.
-(If you dont see it in the list click "See all images").
+(If you don't see it in the list click "See all images").
 - Size → Standard_D2s_v3 - 2 vcpus, 8 GiB memory.
 - Create a Username and Password.
 - Licensing → Check the licensing box → `I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.`